 Personal communication: how well the person can communicate on a personal, intimate level

 Lacking self-acceptance, this adult is preoccupied with acceptance by others.
-The ambivalent/preoccupied adult is very well aware of their feelings.
-Their thoughts, feelings and ideas tend to be either withheld for fear of rejection, or shared with great volume, fearing that if every detail is not fully explained, they will be misunderstood, followed by self-doubt and vulnerability.
+The ambivalent/preoccupied adult is often very well aware of their feelings, but their thoughts, feelings and ideas tend to be either withheld for fear of rejection, or shared with great volume, fearing that if every detail is not fully explained, they will be misunderstood, followed by self-doubt and vulnerability.

 Relationships: the nature of the person’s emotional engagement with others

 What this person most wants is also what they most fear: intimacy.
 The preoccupied person is reluctant to share with others for fear of rejection.
 Once something personal is shared, reassurance and acceptance is sought, but it is never enough to relieve self-doubt.
 The preoccupied/ambivalent adult therefore fears that their partner doesn’t love them, and as a consequence they may vacillate between anger and clinging, repeating the developmental blueprint between infant and unreliable parent.

 This may lead to one of two common patterns.